-Investigative Report 60-Day EZ Fatality (including suicides) Serious injury to one or more people (does not include persons onboard the train).
-Serious injury is any injury or illness that requires inpatient hospitalization for a period in excess of 24 hours for other than medical observation, loss of any member • Two (2) or more injuries onboard the train that are transported for medical attention away from the scene of the body, or serious degree of permanent disfigurement.
+Investigative Report 60-Day EZ

+Fatality (including suicides)

+Serious injury to one or more people include persons onboard the train). any injury or illness that requires inp hospitalization for a period in excess other than medical observation, loss (does not Serious injury is atient Two (2) or more injuries onboard the train that are transported for medical attention away from the scene

+of the body, or serious degree of permanent disfigurement.